Dr Ruth Fillery-Travis

 How I work

 I offer a place to make sense of what's happening, and to find a way through.
-I provide warm, compassionate and non-judgmental humanistic therapy to reduce distress, improve your relationships, and your experience of life.
-We can work together to look at both the root of your distress and your day-to-day experiences, in a safe environment that fits your needs.
+I provide warm, compassionate and non-judgmental humanistic therapy to reduce distress, improve your relationships, and help you with life.
+We will work together to look at both the root of your distress, and your day-to-day experiences, in a safe environment that fits your needs.

 I care about you and I will stand with you throughout your therapy.
 I am invested in your process and development, and you can trust me to hold the difficult things you might be bringing without judgement or blame, and in confidence.
 We can give counselling a structure if you need, or we can let things flow, and you can have as much space as you need.
 When we work together, there'll be no questionnaires or interrogations, and my focus will always be on your feelings, thoughts and needs.
 If you are looking for professional help with a real, human approach, I encourage you to get in contact with me.